Liverpool legend Dalglish tests positive for coronavirus

-Liverpool legend Kenny Dalglish has tested positive for coronavirus but is not showing symptoms of the disease, his family said Friday.
+Liverpool legend Kenny Dalglish has tested positive for coronavirus but is not showing symptoms of the disease, his family said.
 The 69-year-old former Scottish international striker, who started his career at Celtic, was admitted to hospital on Wednesday for treatment for an infection which required intravenous antibiotics.

 "He was subsequently tested for COVID-19 despite having previously displayed no symptoms of the illness," said a family statement.
 "Unexpectedly, the test result was positive but he remains asymptomatic.